YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 “I was right to choose you from all the other candidates,” giving him a big smile.
 “I knew you’d come up with something.
 What is it, Matt?”

 Mathew felt more comfortable - his boss was now addressing him with the more familiar term of ‘Matt’.
-The young man thought he'd overstepped the mark, but now it looked like all had been forgiven and forgotten.
+The young man thought he'd overstepped the mark before, but now it looked like all had been forgiven and forgotten.
 It surprised and pleased him that Dr. Swindell’s mood had altered so rapidly.
 The student flattened out the creased piece of paper and pointed at it.
 “This talks about a kind of coral that likes the taste of plastic and-” The professor put a hand out to pick it up, but Matthew placed a hand over it.
-“Apparently, this particular type of coral digests the plastic and spews it out into the ocean as water.”
+“Apparently, this particular type of coral digests the plastic and spews it out into the ocean as more water and-”

 “I promiss you sir, it's not.”
 Matthew looked away hiding his fear.
-He’d not double checked his source, but he was confident 'The Environment Journal' was a reliable mine of information.
+He’d not double checked his source, but he was confident.
+He knew 'The Environment Journal' was a reliable mine of information.
 “The Environmental Journal” he answered.

 All smiles, the professor returned with his coffee and placed the cup next to his own computer.